HOW TO BECOME A PRIVATE LENDER

 There are only 3 types of private lenders recognized in Canada:

-Real/Direct Private Lenders – One investor, either an individual person or company, investing their own funds into a single loan (this is what we provide and will get into detail below.)
+- Real/Direct Private Lenders – One investor, either an individual person or company, investing their own funds into a single loan.

 WHERE TO FIND OPPORTUNITIES TO INVEST IN PRIVATE MORTGAGES